joaquinOnSoft/OTQfinitiCallsImporter/README.md

 > NOTE: This transformer has been deprecated since release 21.3.
 Please use `ExtensionPrefix2FileNameCachedTransformer` in his place

 #### com.opentext.qfiniti.importer.io.transformer.CallDirectionTransformer
-Transform a text literal into a integer to indicate the 'call direction':
+Transform a text literal ('Inbound' or 'Outbound') into a integer to indicate the 'call direction':
  - 0: Unknown
  - 1: Inbound
  - 2: Outbound